trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``${PROJECT_NAME}_ENABLE_DEVELOPMENT_MODE_DEFAULT`` at the global project scope (perhaps in ``<projectDir>/ProjectName.cmake``) to get right development mode of behavior (see `${PROJECT_NAME}_ENABLE_DEVELOPMENT_MODE`_).

+.. _<projectDir>/project-checkin-test-config.py:

+**<projectDir>/project-checkin-test-config.py**: [Optional] Used to define the ``--default-builds`` and other project-level configuration options for the project's usage of the `checkin-test.py`_ script.
+Machine or package-specific options should **not** be placed in this file.
+An example of this file for `TribitsExampleProject`_/``project-checkin-test-config.py`` is shown below:

+.. include:: ../examples/TribitsExampleProject/project-checkin-test-config.py
+   :literal:

+The contents of the file ``project-checkin-test-config.py`` show above are pretty self explanatory.
+This file defines a single python dictionary data-structure called ``configuration`` which gives some default arguments in ``defaults``, and then cmake options that define the projects ``--default-builds``.
+For more details, see the section `Pre-push Testing using checkin-test.py`_.

 .. _<projectDir>/cmake/NativeRepositoriesList.cmake: